gooddata/gooddata-ruby/README.md

-# GoodData Ruby wrapper and CLI
+# GoodData API Ruby wrapper and CLI

 A convenient Ruby wrapper around the GoodData RESTful API.
 The gem comes in two flavors.
 It has a CLI client and it is a library which you can integrate into your application.

 The best documentation for the GoodData API can be found using these resources:

+ * sdk.gooddata.com/gooddata-ruby/
  * http://docs.gooddata.apiary.io/
  * http://developer.gooddata.com/api
  * https://secure.gooddata.com/gdc